All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 If your dog displays early warning signs of aggression, seek professional assistance to help prevent possible attacks in the future.

-For further information please see Dog Act Amendment 2013
+For further information please see Dog Act Amendment 2013 or Dog Regulations 2013

 The regulations also provide for a restricted breed dog to include any dog of a mixed breed that visibly contains any of the above prohibited breeds.